THI-CSI/decentralized_iam_battery_data/README.md

 All implementations and changes should be documented as issues, tracked in the Kanban board and assigned to sprint.
 The actual work must be done in an own branch and once an issue has been resolved, a pull request to the main branch for approval needs to be submitted.

-Detailed information about issues, pull requests and our contribution guidelines can be found here:
+Detailed information about issues, pull requests, and our contribution guidelines can be found here:
 - [Issue Templates](https://github.com/THI-CSI/decentralized_iam_battery_data/tree/main/.github/ISSUE_TEMPLATE)
 - [Pull Request Template](https://github.com/THI-CSI/decentralized_iam_battery_data/blob/main/.github/PULL_REQUEST_TEMPLATE.md)
 - [Contribution Guidelines](https://github.com/THI-CSI/decentralized_iam_battery_data/blob/main/CONTRIBUTING.md)

-## Notes
-Documentation is done here in GitHub, but quick notes can be found in [our HedgeDoc](https://md.s0ck.de/Project2025).
-The main page of our HedgeDoc can be found [here](https://md.s0ck.de/Project2025) and should include links to all other Docs created by us.